Install Privileged Identity Software

 - If RSA multi-factor authentication is required to access the management console but this machine will NOT host the web application, install this option.

 - If this machine will host the web application, leave this option unchecked.
 The RSA agent is installed automatically when the web application is installed.

-- To change the installation location, click Browse.
+- To change the installation location, click Change.

-- To make sure you don't exceed your available disk space, click Disk Cost.
+- To make sure you don't exceed your available disk space, click Space.

 - Click Next.

 - Choose which identity should run the Common Language Runtime (CLR) application.
 The default is Network Service.

 The CLR COM identity provides Privileged Identity with network and local system access to various cloud services.
 Individual account stores (Azure, AWS, ESX, etc.) are configured with specific connection credentials when they are enrolled.

 - Interactive User: Use the same login information as the calling identity.
 This is an administrator-level account, as the calling identity will be either the admin running the console or the deferred processor service account.
 This option requires the least configuration but provides far more privileges than are required.